 How Nose Reshaping is Performed

-Surgery is usually performed under a general anesthetic and the length of time required to perform the operation is 1 to 3 hours.
+Rhinoplasty surgery is usually performed under a general anesthetic.
+The length of time required to perform the operation is 1 to 3 hours.
+In addition to creating a more attractive nose, rhinoplasty may also be performed to improve breathing.

 The first week after surgery you should rest your head in an elevated position to help minimize swelling.
 You may experience some bleeding, bruising and swelling, but this will subside over a few weeks.